Rise and fall of the mighty elephants

 During the last 35 years, there has been a steady decline in numbers of African elephants.
 In 1979, the total population was estimated at 1.3 million, and possibly there were as many as 3 million.
 By 1989, this number had plummeted to about 609,000, of which c.
 214,000 were forest elephants – a number much lower than had previously been thought.
 From 1977 to 1989, elephant populations declined by 74% in East Africa, and after 1987, the savanna elephant declined by 80% across Africa, from Cameroun to Somalia, and the forest elephant declined by 43%.
 In later years, this trend has ceased in eastern and southern Africa, and populations have increased by c.
 4% per annum.
 In 2012, IUCN estimated a total of c.
 440,000 African elephants (both species).

 The current range of the Asian elephant is highly fragmented.
 In 2008, IUCN listed it as endangered due to a 50% population decline over the past 60-75 years.
 The total population of wild Asian elephants may now be as low as 40,000-50,000, or maybe even lower, as this number is an estimate.
 Researchers believe that about half of the population lives in India.
-In Sri Lanka, their number is c.
-6,000 – half as many as in the 1800s.
+In Sri Lanka, their number is about 6,000 – half as many as in the 1800s.
 However, Sri Lanka still has the highest density of Asian elephants anywhere.
 Numbers are unknown in Southeast Asia, but only scattered herds exist.
 Almost everywhere the species is declining, particularly in Southeast Asia.
 It seems, however, that the population in West Ghats, South India, is increasing.

 CITES has listed the Asian elephant under Appendix I, which means that trade in elephants and elephant products is illegal.